VotePlay Blog · Sports Engagement

 Top Scorer Prediction

 Before kick-off, ask fans to predict which player will score first or score most.
-Reward correct predictions with bonus prize draw entries.
-This locks engagement in before the action starts and gives fans a personal stake in individual performances.
+Prediction polls lock engagement in before the action starts and give fans a personal stake in individual performances — they follow the game more closely because they have already made a call.

 Example poll